19hours/sg-statutes/Acts/Tobacco (Control of Advertisements and Sale) Act.md

 14\.
 [Repealed by Act 9 of 2016 wef 30/12/2017]

-### Prohibition on importation, distribution and sale of harmful tobacco products
+### Prohibition of harmful tobacco products

-15\.—(1) Notwithstanding anything in this Act but subject to subsection (3), a person must not import into Singapore, or distribute, sell or offer for sale in Singapore —
+15\.—(1) Notwithstanding anything in this Act but subject to subsection (3), a person must not import into Singapore, or distribute, sell, offer for sale or possess for sale in Singapore —

 (a) any chewing tobacco;